MWGiel/Cybersecurity-notes/labs/CWES_EXAM/EXAM.md

-day before preparations: host a vulnrep docker
+day before preparations: host a vulnrep docker and prepared tools